MadalinaNecula/GitHub-Pages-Project/README.md

 # GitHub-Pages-Project
-This is my resume
+This is my first GitHub Pages Project
-Nickname: Mada
-Education section